revbayes/revbayes.github.io/tutorials/biogeo/index.md

 =======================================================

-The Dispersal-Extinction-Cladogenesis (DEC) process models range evolution as a discrete-valued process {% cite Ree2005} {% cite Ree2008 %}.
+The Dispersal-Extinction-Cladogenesis (DEC) process models range evolution as a discrete-valued process {% cite Ree2005 Ree2008 %}.
 There are three key components to understanding the DEC model: range characters, anagenetic range evolution, and cladogenetic range evolution (Figure [fig:dec_cartoon]).